What Are We Doing About Our Ocean Plastic Problem?

 One way of dealing with Ocean Plastic is to stop or reduce the chance of it getting there in the first place, looking at the systems, leakage points, and root causes.
 Products designed to stop it getting there, products perhaps redesigned without plastic and policies, regulations, campaigns that support reducing and rethink our plastic use and disposal.
 Alongside recognising that much of it comes from the land and floats down our rivers.
 So can we start thinking and acting more upstream?

 Two products that specifically look at micro plastics are the Guppy Friend & Cora Ball.
 These both target stopping the micro plastics from synthetic clothing fibres escaping down the drain from washing machines.
-Ones’ a bag that you would put the relevent clothing items in and the other a type of ball inspired by corals design and absorbing capacity, that attract the particles and cleans the water.
+Ones’ a bag that you would put the relevant clothing items in, and the other, a type of ball inspired by corals design and absorbing capacity, that attract the particles and cleans the water.

 The Big Ocean Plastic Dream?

-Ultimately, like a lot of products made out of ocean plastic waste, and campaigns acitivities against it, the big dream?
+Ultimately, like a lot of products made out of ocean plastic waste, and campaigns activities against it, the big dream?
 Well that they don’t need to exist!